dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### dbt Semantic Layer API

-dbt Cloud will provide a REST-based API that supports:
+dbt Cloud will provide a web API that supports:

 - Compiling dbt-SQL queries to return their compiled SQL.
 - Executing dbt-SQL queries and returning the queried results from the data platform.